 The Caribbean Sea is like a big bathtub and is becoming more and more filled by nutrients that flow in from the mainland and from the surrounding islands.
 My fear is that we won’t stop this process in time, so that even the most remote places such as the Saba Bank will become affected.
 We assess the status of the Saba Bank this year by looking at a lot of different aspects.
 I hope you will enjoy the contributions by all the participants.

 Largest nature area in The Netherlands

 The Saba Bank is undeniably the largest nature area of the Kingdom of the Netherlands (>2400km2) and has the biggest coral reef area of the whole Caribbean Netherlands.
-Its biological diversity is recognised by the international community through the Convention on Biological Diversity, which gave it the status of an EBSA (an Ecologically or Biologically Significant Area, read more about it on this page).
+Its biological diversity is recognised by the international community through the Convention on Biological Diversity, which gave it the status of an EBSA (an Ecologically or Biologically Significant Area, read more about it essay on increasing population in india in hindi).
 I’m grateful for the opportunities I get from Wageningen Marine Research and to the Ministry of Agriculture, Nature and Food Quality for funding our research on the Saba Bank.